 On June 22, 2020, the Company received the Demand Letter from the Collateral Agent holding security for the benefit of the holders of the Company's Secured Notes, with a demand for repayment under the Secured Notes Purchase Agreement of the entire principal amount, together with interest, fees, costs and other allowable charges that have accrued or may accrue.
 The Collateral Agent also concurrently provided the Company with the BIA Notice under section 244 of the BIA.
-Pursuant to section 244 of the BIA, the Collateral Agent shall not enforce the security over the collateral granted by the Company until the expiry of 10 days after sending the BIA Notice unless the Company consents to an earlier enforcement of the security.
+Pursuant to section 244 of the BIA.
+Pursuant to section 244 of the BIA Police unless the Company consents to an earlier enforcement of the security.